annot8/annot8.github.io/index.md

 * Content - A "view" on an Item, for example the text extracted from a Word document
 * Item - A data object for processing, for example a Word document
 * Processor - A processor is an Annot8 component that processes Content in some way, for example annotating e-mail addresses
+* Property - A property is a key-value pair on an Annot8 object (such as an Annotation, an Item or Content) which provides additional meta-data, for example the author of a document
 * Source - An Annot8 component which creates new Item objects, for example by finding files in a folder on your hard drive

 # Getting Started